OshadaWeerasiri/Pandas-Pipeline/README.md

 Here is the code example of the pandas pipe function.
 We have applied `clean` and `analysis` Python functions to the Pandas DataFrame.
 The pipe method will first clean the data, perform data analysis, and return the output.

-You can get more data from 'https://www.kdnuggets.com/building-data-science-pipelines-using-pandas'
+You can get more information from 'https://www.kdnuggets.com/building-data-science-pipelines-using-pandas'